-I have left temporal lobe epilepsy and my primary seizures are absence not tonic-clonic (grand-mal).
-I also have myoclonic jerking and as a result you may see my head and arms jerk suddenly, I am fine and remain conscious throughout.
+I have left temporal lobe epilepsy and my primary seizures are absence, not tonic-clonic (grand-mal).
+I also have myoclonic jerking and as a result, you may see my head and arms jerk suddenly, I am fine and remain conscious throughout.
 If something happens and I get injured and can’t communicate I wear this bracelet ( I point to it) and more details are in my emergency app on my iPhone.
 I have emergency meds in here (I point again).
 I am photosensitive in extreme cases only, like concerts and prolonged exposure to a certain frequency of light.
-If I stop talking and you see me staring for a bit it’s ok and there is nothing you can do (aside from make sure I’m not in a dangerous spot for some reason) I will come out of it.
+If I stop talking and you see me staring for a bit it’s ok and there is nothing you can do (aside from making sure I’m not in a dangerous spot for some reason) I will come out of it.
 I may ask you to repeat what you said.
 And I may be nauseous and disoriented for a bit, again don’t worry.

-I usually don’t explain my essential tremor unless I’m having a bad day and have to explain why I can’t get the damn water bottle to my mouth. #Blessed.
+I usually don’t explain my essential tremor unless I’m having a bad day and have to explain why I can’t get the water bottle to my mouth.
 It’s kind of like the flight attendants before take off.

 You’ll get used to it, and it will help you in the long run.
-Here are some facts that can help them further understand if you wind up having a longer conversation and they have questions for you.
+Here are some facts that can help them further understand if you wind up having a long conversation and they have questions for you.